 Most people who live close to a branch will join that branch in order to participate in branch events, meet with others who have common interests in the Loyalists, work with the branch genealogist to complete a certificate application etc. A portion of the dues paid to belong to that branch are passed to Dominion Office to support Dominion Office functions, including two issues of the Loyalist Gazette each year.

 Many people choose to join one or more additional branches, in many cases a branch in the geographical area where a Loyalist ancestor settled originally.
 This membership is called an "Additional Branch Membership", and is normally offered at a reduced rate as this additional branch does not submit fees to Dominion Office for such members.
-Such Additional Branch Members would otherwise enjoy the same branch benefits as other members, subject to type of membership as noted above.
+Such Additional Branch Members otherwise enjoy the same branch benefits as other members.